ParanoydAndroid/qisquick/README.md

     If no backend and provider are provided, the library defaults are the public ibm-q provider and the public melbourne backend.
 Researchers can also pass a custom dblocation -- to create the db or reference an existing sqlite3 db of the correct structure.
 If no dblocation is provided, one is created at data/circuit_data.sqlite

+## Tips and Tricks

+* Import and use the `PREFERRED_BACKEND` global and the `get_batches` function from `run_experiment`.
+PREFERRED_BACKEND
+has a default set and can be changed by passing the preferred provider and preferred backend parameters to `run_experiment`.
+This way, changing one parameter can replicate backend changes throughout your entire experiment.

+    'get_batches' is a utility function to to automate sending jobs to the IBM backends in polite chunk sizes.

+* Best practice is to avoid making your own db.
+The library will automatically create one in your CWD/Data with the appropriate tables and fields.